rh-writers/technical-writing-course-brno/README.md

 The lecture overview is only **tentative**.

 ### 1st lecture: Introduction to technical writing: 20th February 2024
-* Definition and purpose of technical writing, a day in the life of a technical writer, types of technical documentation and their specifics, target audience.
+* Organization and requirements, definition and purpose of technical writing, a day in the life of a technical writer, types of technical documentation and their specifics, target audience.

 ### 2nd lecture: Style I: 27th February 2024
-* Comparison of writing styles, Types of technical documentation, objectives of TW style: Accessibility, Readability, Searchability
+* Comparison of writing styles, types of technical documentation, objectives of TW style: Accessibility, Readability, Searchability.

 ### 3rd lecture: Style II: 5th March 2024
 * Minimalism, modularity and structure, user focus and information flow, writing for global audiences.

 ### 4th lecture: Tools I: 12th March 2024
 * **Prerequisites for this lecture:**
-  * Bring laptop with working operating system to which you have access.
+  * Bring a laptop with working operating system to which you have access.
 * Introduction to markup languages and text editors, creating and generating documentation using Markdown.

 ### 5th lecture: Style III: 19th March 2024